Conagra Brands (CAG) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from Conagra Brands as it approaches its next earnings release.
-In that report, analysts expect Conagra Brands to post earnings of $0.60 per share.
-This would mark year-over-year growth of 5.26%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.96 billion, up 2.02% from the year-ago period.
+The company is expected to report EPS of $0.60, up 5.26% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $2.95 billion, up 1.57% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.72 per share and revenue of $12.41 billion.
-These totals would mark changes of -1.81% and +1.05%, respectively, from last year.
+CAG's full-year Zacks Consensus Estimates are calling for earnings of $2.72 per share and revenue of $12.39 billion.
+These results would represent year-over-year changes of -1.81% and +0.89%, respectively.

-Any recent changes to analyst estimates for Conagra Brands should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
+It is also important to note the recent changes to analyst estimates for Conagra Brands.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.22% lower within the past month.
-Conagra Brands currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.09% lower.
+Conagra Brands is holding a Zacks Rank of #3 (Hold) right now.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 103, putting it in the top 41% of all 250+ industries.
+This group has a Zacks Industry Rank of 153, putting it in the bottom 40% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report